webtiming/timingsrc/doc/api_sequencer.md

 An *Interval* is simply the mathematical concept [12.75, 13.1>.
 Singular points [3.02] are considered a special case of *Interval* where length is 0.
 An *Interval* defines when a *key* is *active* or *inactive*, according to a time source.

 Sequencers in the timingsrc library uses [TimingObject](http://webtiming.github.io/timingobject) as timing source.
-The main function of a Sequencer is to emit [enter](#enter) and [exit](#exit) events at the correct time, as cue intervals dynamically transition between *active* and *inactive*.
+The main function of a Sequencer is to emit [change](#change) and [remove](#remove) events at the correct time, as cue intervals dynamically transition between *active* and *inactive*.
+Change means that the cue has become active, or that it remained active while the cue data changed in some way.
+Remove means the cue became inactive, or was removed from the Sequencer all together.
 Sequencers also maintain a list of *active cues*, always consistent with the history of event callbacks and the state of the timing object.
 The Sequencer API is similar to the [TrackElement](http://www.html5rocks.com/en/tutorials/track/basics/) API.

 > A Sequencer is data agnostic and can therefore be used by any application-specific data model, provided only that application data can be associated with unique keys, and that temporal aspects can be expressed in terms of intervals or singular points.